mircea-mihail/introduction-to-robotics/README.md

 #### Add the following functionality for this checkpoint:
   1. Intro Message - When powering up the project, a greeting message should be shown for a few moments.
-  2. Menu:
+  2. Menu
-    * Start game, starts the initial level of
+    * Start game, starts the initial level of the game.
     * Settings
       * LCD brightness control.
 Save value to EEPROM and load it upon system start.
       * Matrix brightness control (see function setIntesnity from the led-Control library).
 Make sure to display something on the matrix when selecting it.
 Save value to EEPROM and load it upon system start.
       * LCD contrast control.
-This wasn't here initially but i ended up implementing it anyway as it felt important
+This wasn't here initially but I ended up implementing it anyway as it felt important
     * About: should include details about the creator(s) of the game.
 At least game name, author and github link or user (used the joystick to scroll left and right)
   3. End Message - When the game ends, add a message.
 Wait for a promt from the user (a button push, for example), before returning to main menu again.
+  4. During gameplay:
+    * Show relevant details, that are dynamic (change with gameplay): time, level, lives etc. Doesn’t matter, what can be used.
+    You can implement the number of LEDs that are still switched on.
+    * Implement an end game / level functionality.
+You current game should end.
+For example, if you implemented the game where you
+    ”destroy” all the LEDs, it should end when you finished them all.
+Upon ending, it should display the aforementioned message, wait for user prompt and then return to the main menu again.

 #### Notable mentitons